 Now in its 28th edition, the festival not only promises guests a tantalizing array of local and international dishes, but also a bevy of activities.
 These range from food tours and theatrical dining experiences to private chef dinners and industry symposiums.

 Line-ups tend to vary every year, which means that regular visitors can always expect something new.

 2021’s edition of the festival—themed Savour Singapore in Every Bite—featured a line-up of over 50 tantalizing experiences, from food tours in some of Singapore’s most beloved neighbourhoods to live masterclasses that viewers could enjoy from the comfort of their living rooms.

 Month of event: Changes annually

 Arguably the most prestigious culinary accolade in the world, the Michelin star list celebrates the finest dining experience available to discerning gourmands.

 Restaurants are rated on a star ranking, and Singapore’s food paradise boasts a whole constellation of restaurants that have clinched a nod.

 Foodies who are looking for world-class standards at affordable prices should consult the Michelin Bib Gourmand awards for a list of crave-worthy meals (capped at a maximum of S$45).
-Local eateries that have earned a spot include Tian Tian Hainanese Chicken Rice—which serves up one of Singapore’s most iconic hawker dishes—and Whole Earth, a vegetarian restaurant for foodies of all stripes.
+69 Local eaterie earned a spot in 2021, including Tian Tian Hainanese Chicken Rice—which serves up one of Singapore’s most iconic hawker dishes—and Whole Earth, a vegetarian restaurant for foodies of all stripes.

 *The term is an Indonesian/Malay word that means “local born”, which generally refers to people of Chinese and Malay/Indonesian heritage.